tristanisham/zvm/README.md

 ### Windows
 1. cURL should already be installed, but [in case it isn't](https://stackoverflow.com/questions/9507353/how-do-i-install-and-use-curl-on-windows).
 2. Just run `zig build -Drelease-safe`.
 > I haven't been able to get it to compile on Windows yet myself.
 I'm not sure if it's an issue with my machine or what.
-I'll update it here as progress is made"
+I'll update it here as progress is made

 ## Building
 1. `git clone --recursive -j8 git@github.com:tristanisham/zvm.git`